Jan Žambůrek: International career

-Žambůrek has been capped by the Czech Republic at U15, U16, U17, U18, U19 and U21 level.
+Žambůrek was capped by the Czech Republic at U15, U16, U17, U18, U19 and U21 level.
 He won his maiden U20 call-up for a friendly versus Slovakia on 5 September 2020, but was released from the squad prior to the match. Žambůrek was named as standby for the U21 team's 2021 European U21 Championship qualifier versus Greece on 13 November 2020, but he was not named in the matchday squad.
-In March 2021, he was named as a standby for the Czechs' 2021 UEFA European U21 Championship tournament finals squad. Žambůrek won his first full U21 call up for a pair of 2023 European U21 Championship qualifiers versus Kosovo in October 2021 and started in both matches.
+In March 2021, he was named as a standby for the Czechs' 2021 UEFA European U21 Championship tournament finals squad. Žambůrek won his first full U21 call up for a pair of 2023 European U21 Championship qualifiers versus Kosovo in October 2021 and started in both matches. Žambůrek was named in the Czechs' 2023 UEFA European U21 Championship finals squad and he started in each of the team's matches prior to its group stage exit.
+He finished his U21 career with 15 caps.

 Personal life

 After joining Brentford, Žambůrek enrolled at West Thames College.